NHOrus/srwq-compilation/episode-05.md

 "Nothing."

-Ratsel raises an eyebrow at Gilliams remark.
+Ratsel raises an eyebrow at Gilliam's remark.
 "Nothing from any of them?
 That seems perplexing."

 "Brian Midcrid.
 Graien Grassman.
 Even Nibhal Mubhal.
 I've tried every major politician in the Federation committee of our world, as well as a dozen high-ranking military officers.
 I can't get in contact with any of them.
-There's no contact office for the Federation Commitee, and all Government radio frequencies are scrambled.
+There's no contact office for the Federation Committee, and all Government radio frequencies are scrambled.
 The EFA of this world has hidden its face from us."

 Ratsel grimaces.
 "So we're on our own..."